Funding Circle Review

 |Collateral:||Personal guarantee, lien on business assets|

-Your interest rate is determined by how much risk you pose to Funding Circle’s investors.
-To determine how risky you are, they look at factors such as your credit score, the type of business you run, the age of your business, how long you want to borrow the funds, and the other terms of your loan (such as the term length).
+Your interest rate is determined by the creditworthiness and strength of your business.
+To determine how risky you are, they look at factors such as your credit score, the type of business you run, the age of your business, and other factors.
+The interest rate is also determined by your term length, as explained on Funding Circle’s rates and fees page.

 Aside from an origination fee and interest, the only fees you might be charged are fees for late payments and insufficient funds.
 This lender does not charge a fee for repaying your loan early.